fluffy/blinky/README.md

 * GPS board with GPS
 * LTC sync out
-* Does not ahve audio or led display grid
+* Does not have audio or led display grid
 * Sync to GPS PPS
 * USB upgrade of firmware
 * USB power